 Focus on spring as a time of new beginnings and resolve to do something you’ve often considered, but never got around to.
 It could revolve around creating an inventory of your health, exploring your creativity, awakening the diva within, volunteering your time, reorganizing your highest priorities and re-evaluating your commitments; and “upshifting” the overall quality of your life.

 Having lots of life experiences often brings wisdom, and you are more likely to be in touch with what does or doesn’t bring you joy and better able to make choices accordingly.

 During your life you usually create your own destiny within family, career, friendships and community.
 With friends, all are unique.
 Some will be lifetime friends that are next to family, some social friends, other acquaintances.
 Learning to appreciate the various types and unique forms of value each friend brings, allows you the opportunity of how much and what kind of energy you choose invest to whom and inevitably, the type of social life you get to enjoy with others.

 As a member of a Red Hat group, women find many similarities within the friendships formed.
 One of the notably benefits associated with this social connection is the joys of sharing laughter and fun.

 Registration is currently open for the 2018 GIRLFRIEND'S GIGGLE being held in Townsville 20 - 22 July

-Details for activities and new listings for 2018 can be found on the
+Details for 2017 activities and listings for 2018 can be found on the

 DISCLAIMER: Whilst every effort will be made to ensure the accuracy, authenticity and relevance of information on this website, the moderator does not accept responsibility for any errors or omissions.
 This site is solely for entertainment purposes.
 No copyright infringement is intended.
 Graphics and information used on this forum come from different resources and from around the net and are intended for enhancement or information use only.
 Any personal information chosen not to be displayed or shared will be held in confidence and not released to third parties.